wdemp/Youtube-AWS-SAA-Prep-Course-Notes-/Youtube AWS SAA.md

      Processing Server       Stream in videos
      Processing Videos       High Throughput

-     The EBS volume that would be needed in this sceneario would be
+     The EBS volume that would be needed in this sceneario would be a Throughput Optimized HDD- 400Mibs/